sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi6-connect-excel/data-warehouse-cloud-bi6-connect-excel.md

 ### Create an ODBC data source

-The next step to connecting Microsoft Power BI to SAP Data Warehouse Cloud is creating an ODBC data source.
-This data source must point to the SAP Data Warehouse Cloud schema using the database user credentials you already have created.
+The next step to connecting Microsoft Power BI to SAP Datasphere is creating an ODBC data source.
+This data source must point to the SAP Datasphere schema using the database user credentials you already have created.
 To create an ODBC data source, follow the steps below:

 1. Open the ODBC Data Source Administrator (64 bit) application.
 Click on **Add** to add a new data source.
 Select and add the SAP HANA ODBC driver you have earlier installed.
 The driver is named **HDBODBC**.